trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 For performance and/or security reasons, you may wish to implement a custom LD document loader that uses preloaded local contexts.

+## HTTP Timeout

+By default, HTTP calls in Wallet-SDK have a timeout of 30 seconds.
+This can be overridden by passing in a custom timeout via the `setHTTPTimeoutNanoseconds` method, which, if available, will be on the API's `Opts` object.
+Passing in 0 will disable timeouts.

 ## In-Memory Credential Storage

 The credential package contains an in-memory credential storage implementation that can be used to store credentials